Bachelor Degree Curriculum

 Principles of Islamic Jurisprudence

-This course introduces students to the study of Islamic legal theory and the principles of Islamic jurisprudence (uśūl al-fiqh).
+The study of Islamic legal theory and the principles of Islamic jurisprudence (uṣūl al-fiqh) forms the core.
 Students learn the philosophical underpinnings of the primary and secondary legal sources; the indications of these sources; and the objective criteria that qualify a person to derive legal rulings directly from the sources of Islamic law (ijtihād), without being bound by legal precedent.
 Preconditions for the practice of this science include strong familiarity with positive law (furū¢), Arabic grammar and morphology, and logic.
 Students undertake a guided reading of a number of classical manuals, with a focus on the memorization of the key nomenclature of this science.
 The language of instruction for this class is English, with the requirement of reading texts in Arabic.

 Readings in Muslim Spirituality